sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 - `firstImage`: this is the dataset that will be displayed on the map.
 - `bands`: these are the particular bands of the dataset to display on the map (a single band "SR_B1" in our case).
 - `min`, `max`: these represent the lower and upper limits of the values of "SR_B1" to display on the screen.
-The minimum (6000) is assigned to black, and the maximum (12000) to white, with values in between mapped linearly to grayscale.
-Values below 6000 appear black, and above 12000 appear white.
+The minimum (7000) is assigned to black, and the maximum (12000) to white, with values in between mapped linearly to grayscale.
+Values below 7000 appear black, and above 12000 appear white.
 - `'First Image'`: this is a label for the map layer to display in the Layer Manager.
 It appears in the layer dropdown at the top right of the map.

 When you run the code, you may need to scroll to find the image.
 Click and drag the map to Liberia or search "Monrovia, Liberia" in the panel at the top of the Code Editor.
 Use the `zoom` tool to increase or decrease the zoom level.

-<font color=red> EDIT HERE ONWARDS </font>
+<font color=red> EDIT the image </font>

 <img align="center" src="../images/intro-gee/fig30.png" vspace="10" width="400">